return42/sphkerneldoc/linux_src_doc/include/linux/kfifo_h.rst

 This macro dynamically allocates a new fifo buffer.

-The numer of elements will be rounded-up to a power of 2.
+The number of elements will be rounded-up to a power of 2.
 The fifo will be release with \ :c:func:`kfifo_free`\ .
 Return 0 if no error, otherwise an error code.